-Sometimes the reasons for this seem sensible; a super speedster can often be forgiven for being impatient all the time, for example, as they're used to moving faster than everyone else.
+Sometimes the reasons for this seem sensible.
+A super speedster can often be forgiven for being impatient all the time, for example, as they're used to moving faster than everyone else.
 Other times, a character might seem almost irrational in their behavior, their thoughts and actions reflecting a conceptual framework that echoes their powers; the fire generator growing ill-tempered and destructive, and so on.

-When synchronicity is a common occurrence in a campaign, players might consider the adoption of deleterious mental or social quirks that reflect the manifestation of their powers in order to better actualize it, though are by no means required to do so.
+When synchronicity is a common occurrence in a campaign, players might consider the adoption of deleterious mental or social quirks that reflect the manifestation of their powers to better actualize it, though are by no means required to do so.

 Biological Control Power Collection: abilities which involve the manipulation of organic matter, whether living or dead, biological control powers afford their possessor a wide array of capabilities with which to help or hinder others.
-Whether directly controlling or drastically transforming biological tissues, these thirty seven powers are all incredibly useful... and vastly dangerous!
+Whether directly controlling or drastically transforming biological tissues, these forty powers are all incredibly useful... and vastly dangerous!

-Combination Power Collection: combination powers are those which require the use of multiple ascendant abilities in order to work.
+Combination Power Collection: combination powers are those which require the use of multiple ascendant abilities to work.
 Certain powerful and specialized abilities fall under this heading, though several combination powers included in this section are examples of what a player can concoct with the use of the combining powers power.

 Energy Control Power Collection: there are thirty energy control powers in all.
 Some of these are dedicated to the manipulation of but one form of energy, while others have a specific effect on all energy types, regardless of their origins or effects.
 Either way, all of these abilities afford their possessor extensive mastery over the world around them.